- Download our Moving to Bahrain Guide (PDF)

 On arrival, expats may be surprised to see just how smartly dressed locals usually are.
 Traditional clothing for men includes a long white garment known as a thobe as well as a linen headwrap called a gutra.
 Local women wear headscarves and abayas – loose-flowing garments, usually black, sometimes with detailed decoration at the neck or sleeve edges.

-Expat women need not dress in the traditional manner, but shoulders and knees should generally be covered as revealing tops or shorts can attract harassment.
-Hair should be covered too to avoid attracting unwanted attention.
+Expat women need not dress in the traditional manner, but loose-fitting clothing covering the shoulders and knees is generally best.

 Both men and women should dress conservatively for business meetings.